 Abstract

 This document proposes content for the chapter 7.5.8 Mapping to IEEE 802 technologies.

+Revision #1 provides a more consistent term for the forwarding behavior in the mapping table.

 7.5.8 Mapping to IEEE 802 technologies

 Datapath management involves functions across many IEEE 802 technologies.
 It includes the encapsulation of user data into datagrams transmitted over interfaces, the establishment of data flows over interfaces, but also the forwarding of data flows in network elements.
 Main IEEE 802 specification defining forwarding behavior for Ethernet frames is IEEE 802.1Q, that details the operation of Bridges, but also introduces the basic functions for handling multiple virtual LANs within a common infrastructure.